ipdb/ipdb-tx-spec/docs/protocol/source/transactions/conditions.rst

 Type 1: ED25519-SHA-256
 ^^^^^^^^^^^^^^^^^^^^^^^

-A subcondition of type ED25519-SHA-256 is a JSON object.
+A subcondition of type ED25519-SHA-256 can be implemented as an :term:`associative array`.
-It must contain the following top-level JSON keys (also called names or fields):
+Here's a JSON example:

 .. code-block:: json